Thananjaya/shopping-cart/README.md

 ### Shopper - E-commerce application

-This applciation is build on django framework, version 2.0.5, along with bootstrap version 4 This application followssingle vendor to many custormers relation!!
+This applciation is build on django framework, version 2.0.5, along with bootstrap version 4 This application follows single vendor to many custormers relation!!

 ***Installation***